cloudnativelabs/kube-router/Documentation/README.md

 ### requirements

 - Kube-router need to access kubernetes API server to get information on pods, services, endpoints, network policies etc. The very minimum information it requires is the details on where to access the kubernetes API server.
 This information can be passed as `kube-router --master=http://192.168.1.99:8080/` or `kube-router --kubeconfig=<path to kubeconfig file>`.
-If neither `--master` nor `--kubeconfig` option is specified then kube-router will look for kubeconfig at `/var/lib/kube-router/kubeconfig` location.

 - If you run kube-router as agent on the node, ipset package must be installed on each of the nodes (when run as daemonset, container image is prepackaged with ipset)